 To ensure sediment laden runoff and site debris do not impact local stormwater systems and waterways.

-Erosion and sediment controls in place

-Before any site work commences, the Principal Certifier must be satisfied the erosion and sediment controls in the Erosion and Sediment Control Plan are in place.
-These controls must remain in place until any bare earth has been restabilised in accordance with the NSW Department of Housing Manual ‘Managing Urban Stormwater: Soils and Construction Certificate’ (the Blue Book) (as amended from time to time).

-REASON

-To ensure sediment laden runoff and site debris do not impact local stormwater systems and waterways.

 Dilapidation Report – Public Domain - Pre-Construction - Major

 Prior to the commencement of any work, a professional engineer specialising in civil, structural, or geotechnical engineering shall prepare a Dilapidation Report detailing the current condition of Bayside Council’s infrastructure adjoining, and within 50m of, the development site.
 This includes the condition of the road reserve (including footpath, nature strip, landscaping, trees, kerb and gutter, pits, pipes, traffic devices, signs, retaining walls, driveways, and road pavement) and any other adjacent Bayside Council properties.